Steppdroid/DJI-GO-4-Translations-Unofficial/Release/Readme.txt

 Mod v1.1 based on v4.1.15
 ---------------------------------
+-CAN be installed next to the official DJI GO 4 from the Play Store.
 -Added Italian Translation with voice.
 -Auto set brightness to 100% when app is opened
 -Auto enable Do Not Disturb mode